Skip to content

 DEPENDENCY CONFUSION: A NEW THIRD-PARTY RISK FOR THE SOFTWARE FACTORY

 The SolarWinds attack has been extensively covered over the past two months—and rightly so.
-It has been characterized as among the worst hacks of the past 10 years, targeting SolarWinds’ software factory and compromising the code in software updates delivered to its customers.
+This dependency confusion attack has been characterized as among the worst hacks of the past 10 years, targeting SolarWinds’ software factory and compromising the code in software updates delivered to its customers.

 Russian nation-state attackers first gained access to the server development environment for the SolarWinds Orion infrastructure management platform in September 2019—14 months before the attack was discovered.
 Microsoft President Brad Smith estimates that more than 1,000 Russian engineers worked on the project.